keshavramji/mellea/README.md

 uv pip install .
 ```

-For running a simple LLM request locally (using Ollama with Granite model), this is the satrting code:
+For running a simple LLM request locally (using Ollama with Granite model), this is the starting code:
 ```python
 # filename: example.py
 import mellea